Admission to the University of Otago

 - Written assignments

 - Lab assignments

-- Final exams are usually formal, written exams, and most are two hours long.
-Types of questions may include multiple choice, short answer, and long answer.
+Final exams are usually formal, written style.
+Most exams are two hours long.
+Types of questions may include multiple choice, short answer and long answer.